open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 mentioned above, and the use of a previously-created specific service account, which contains the permissions to fetch the pod list.

-Now, we can deploy the manifest above and the vertex app example to generate some traces.
+Next, deploy the manifest and the vertex app example to generate some traces.

 ![Jaeger UI showing the span attributes](/img/blog-k8sattributes/jaeger-k8sattributes.png)